kadena-community/kadena.js/packages/libs/client/NEW_README.md

   .setNetworkId("testnet04"): IBuilder;
 ```

-### Create Transaction
+### createTransaction

-After setting all parts of the command, you can create the transaction object by
+After you set all parts of the command, you can create the transaction object by
-calling `createTransaction` method.
-This will also add all default values to the
+calling the `createTransaction` method.
-command, stringify `cmd`, and add the hash as well.
-You need to add signatures
+This method adds all of the default values to the command, converts `cmd` to a string, and adds the hash.
-to this object via a wallet - check out [wallet-providers](#wallet-providers) -
+You must add signatures to the transaction object using a wallet to submit the transaction to the blockchain.
-in order to submit it to the blockchain.
+For information about adding signatures from a wallet, see [wallet-providers](#wallet-providers).

 ```typescript
 const transaction: IUnsignedCommand = Pact.builder